shikhar-srivastava/Recommender-System/README.md

 # Project Aims: Recommendation System

-Immplementing a Feature-Adaptive Recommendation System, analysing large data sets on preferences, and popular activity of similar users 	pertaining to a given criterion.
+Implementing a Feature-Adaptive Recommendation System, analysing large data sets on preferences, and popular activity of similar users 	pertaining to a given criterion.
 These currently include Music, Movies and Books preferences of over Half-a-Million users in total.

 The System User will be asked to provide basic information about his/her preferences in multiple user-feature categories and subsequently provided with recommendations on the same features based on the his/her seed input.